 “you look great!” you are replaying the narrative that before?
 She didn’t look great.

 Before?
 She wasn’t worthy of any praise.
 Before?
 Not good.

-While losing weight is fine, it should only happen as a natural byproduct of taking care of yourself.
+While losing weight is fine, it should only happen as a natural byproduct of taking

 In case you’re so far gone into the diet-culture rabbit hole, taking care of yourself

 -Moving in a way that you enjoy every day